Some big news in the NFL on Wednesday morning as the New York Jets fired longtime GM Mike Maccagnan.

 Several national reporters have also mentioned the connection.

-Just last month, before and after the NFL draft, Douglas and Howie Roseman raved about their working relationship between the two of them and in the building in general.
+Just last month, before and after the NFL draft, Douglas and Howie Roseman raved about the working relationship between the two of them and in the building in general.
 But it also seemed like it was just a matter of time before Douglas got a GM-type job with another team.
-Douglas brought Andy Weidl with him to Philly and if Douglas leaves, it would make sense if Weidl would leave for an assistant GM job with the Jets too.
+Douglas brought director of player personnel Andy Weidl with him to Philly and if Douglas leaves, it would make sense if Weidl would leave for an assistant GM job with the Jets too.

 This offseason, the Eagles did add Andrew Berry as their VP of football operations and it seems likely the Eagles have been preparing for the eventual departure of Douglas for some time.

 But even if the Eagles have been preparing for the loss of Douglas, actually losing him would be big.
 In fact, when Roseman was reinstated into power a few year ago, one of the main conditions was that he hire a top-notch personnel guy.
-That guy was Douglas.
+After a long search that paused for a while, that guy was Douglas.
 There had been a perception before that moment that Roseman was hard to work with.
 But since then, Roseman and Douglas have worked extremely well together.

 "We're both extremely passionate about this game and we want nothing more than to win championships at the highest level," Douglas said earlier this offseason.
 "I think what makes our relationship work is that we're not afraid to have tough conversations.
 Oftentimes we can set our egos aside and come up with the best solutions for the Philadelphia Eagles."